 The absence of official annexation aside, the reality of the matter is that annexation and dispossession are already here in actual fact.
 Help us stop the expulsion and displacement.

-Sharon Azran and Helen Yanovsky took the pictures below.
+Helen Yanovsky other B'Tselem staff members took the pictures below.

 Eyes Wide Open Photo Blog by B’Tselem is licensed under a Creative Commons Attribution 4.0 International License.
 You are free to use the photos in the blog.
 However, any public use of photos must include copyright credit to the photographer and B’Tselem.

 Israel’s regime of occupation is inextricably bound up in human rights violations.
 B’Tselem strives to end the occupation, as that is the only way forward to a future in which human rights, democracy, liberty and equality are ensured to all people, both Palestinian and Israeli, living between the Jordan River and the Mediterranean Sea.